Dave Meads

-David Donald Meads (born January 7, 1964) is a former Major League Baseball relief pitcher.
+David Donald Meads (born January 7, 1964) is an American former Major League Baseball (MLB) relief pitcher.
 After attending college and spending time in minor league baseball, he played in two seasons for the Houston Astros.

 Biography

 Early career

 Meads grew up in Monroe Township, Middlesex County, New Jersey and played baseball at Monroe Township High School, from which he graduated in 1981.

 Meads played baseball at Middlesex College and was scouted by Clary Anderson.
 Meads was inducted into the Middlesex College Athletics Hall of Fame in their inaugural class in 2022.
 He was drafted by Houston in the sixth round of the 1984 amateur draft.
 Meads started at the lowest tier with the GCL Astros of the Gulf Coast League in 1984 at age 20 before being promoted to low A ball with the Auburn Astros of the New York–Penn League.
 In 1986 he rose through A and into AA with the Columbus Astros of the Southern League, registering a 1–1 win–loss record with a 4.43 earned run average (ERA) in 16 games.